 I have never thought of Camp Devotions in this manner but Rodgers is dead on.
 The theme is the foundation, topics the walls, and devotions are the roofing sheets, they protect the house from weather and damage.
 Don’t obsess over the shingles, but don’t forget them either.

-Devotions are critical part of camp because they show kids the need to take time out of a busy day to talk out the issues of life with their Creator and we have the privilege to show them how to have that time.
-Let’s not waste it.
+Devotions are critical part of camp because they show kids the need to take time out of a busy day to talk out the issues of life with their Creator and you have the privilege to show them how to have that time.

 Youth Camp Devotion Resources